ujjwalguptaofficial/fortjs-doc/docs/tutorial/controller.md

 }
 ```

-Now you have created the controller but in order to use this, you need to assign it to routes where you have [bootstrapped](/tutorial/bootstrap) your app.
+In order to make this controller active, you need to assign it to routes where you have [bootstrapped](/tutorial/bootstrap) your app.

 ```
 import { Fort } from "fortjs";